rmpiro/decompTumor2Sig/README.md

 # decompTumor2Sig
-decompTumor2Sig - Decomposition of individual tumors into mutational signatures
+decompTumor2Sig - Decomposition of individual tumors into mutational signatures by signature refitting

 [for submission to Bioconductor]